 Although this example is an oversimplification, these operations represent a typical discrete system, in which entities (trucks) go through a process and seize-delay-release resources (shovels and dump hopper pockets).

 Mining simulation projects aren’t limited to just the mining operations themselves.
 It’s also important to accurately model ore processing plant operations.
 The processing plant is more of a continuous system than a discrete system.
 For the rest of this article, we’ll assume the following basic process:

 Strategies to Model Ore Processing Plants and Continuous Systems

-However, the smaller the reference mass is, the higher the number of unique events will be.
-Hence, the model will be longer to execute.
-A slow model means more tedious verification and validation work.
-Moreover, the cost of running several scenarios increases which may force the analyst to reduce the number of scenarios to be run or increase the duration of the project.
-It is thus important to choose a reference unit which will be a good compromise between precision and model performance.
-That unit depends on the total volume of mass moved within the simulated timeframe, the required precision of the model and the type of decision that needs to be made.
+However, the smaller the reference mass is, the higher the number of unique events.
+Hence, the model will take longer to execute.
+A slow model means more tedious verification and validation work—and the cost of running several scenarios increases.
+This may force the analyst to reduce the number of scenarios to run or to increase the duration of the project.
+That’s why it’s important to choose a reference unit that compromises between precision and model performance.
+That unit depends on the total volume of mass moved within the simulated timeframe, the required precision of the model, and the type of decision that needs to be made.

-The advantages of using the Flow Process Template are:
+The advantages of using the flow process template are:

-- No loss of precision due to discretization
+- No loss of precision due to discretization.

 Discrete vs Continuous Methods

-If we must track the attributes of the ore precisely, it is preferable to opt for discrete methods.
+Choosing a modeling method depends on the system that needs to be modeled.
+If we track the attributes of the ore precisely, you may want to opt for discrete methods.
 Other factors could also lead us to choose a discrete method.
-For example, repairing a conveyor after a failure might depend on the quantity of ore travelling on it.
+For example, repairing a conveyor after a failure might depend on the quantity of ore traveling on it.

 Learning More About the Flow Process Template